johnHostetter/soft-computing-pyrenees-integration/README.md

 This representation is required for the reinforcement learning algorithms to be applied.

-The 'fuzzy' directory is a [Git submodule](https://git-scm.com/docs/git-submodule).
+The 'soft_computing' directory is a [Git submodule](https://git-scm.com/docs/git-submodule).
 To add a Git submodule (at the time of writing), use the following command:

   git submodule add [remote url]